Skip to Content

 If you have garden beds to remulch, you’ll definitely want to add edging around them.
 That will actually help to keep the mulch from flying away during storms.
 So edging is basically protecting your investment.

 You can go with concrete edging, which is what Pete gravitated towards when we were choosing our edging.
 But I wanted more of a Japanese feel (since I’m Japanese), so we went with a wooden, bamboo-esque edging.
-It looks amazing and really does stand out from the curb, if I do say so myself.
+It looked amazing and really does stand out from the curb.

 How often should you add edging?